Jeremias-Roma/Jeremias-Roma/README.md

 - ⚡ Fun fact: ...
 -->

-### Hello everyone, I'm Jeremías Romain (Pronunciation in English: Heremi as Roma in )
+### Hello everyone, I'm <br> Jeremías Romain <br> (English pronunciation: Heremi as Roma in )

+## I am a young programmer born in Argentina, with great long-term projections in the development of multiple deep learning models (related to physics, mathematics and business).